annholmes/Putah-Creek-eDNA/Files/reference_sequence_database/README.md

 **File:** `12S_MiFish_custom_RDB_PutahCK.txt`

-This file contains a 12S rRNA gene reference sequence database of modified for species expected in Putah Creek and used for taxonomic assignment in *Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA*.
+This file contains a 12S rRNA gene reference sequence database for the species assemblage of the San Francisco Estuary and Putah Creek (California, US) and used for taxonomic assignment in *Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA*.
 The reference sequences have been trimmed to the MiFish 12S barcode region (~170 bp) to match the target amplicon of the study.

 ## 🔍 Source and attribution